-Click ok and Drag the blue arrow from OLE DB source to Sort Transformation to perform transformations (sorting) on the source data.
+Click ok and drag the blue arrow from the OLE DB source to Sort Transformation to perform transformations (sorting) on the source data.

-STEP 5: Double click on Sort Transformation to configure it.
+STEP 5: Double click on SSIS Sort Transformation to configure it.

-Check the columns we want to sort and don’t forget to Pass Through remaining column.
-If you forget to select the Pass Through then they won’t appear in output columns.
+Check the columns we want to sort, and don’t forget to Pass Through the remaining column.
+If you forget to select the Pass Through then, they won’t appear in output columns.

-- Second, data is sorted by English product name in Descending order.
+- Second, data is sorted by the English product name in Descending order.

 - Ignore case: Specify whether you want to differentiate between uppercase and lowercase letters.
-If we check this option then both XYZ is same as xyz.
+If we check this option, then both XYZ is the same as xyz.

-- Ignore Kana Type: Specify whether you want to differentiate between Japanese language hiragana and katakana letters.
-If we check this option then it will ignores kana Type.
+- Ignore Kana Type: Specify whether you want to differentiate between the Japanese language: hiragana and katakana letters.
+If we check this option, then it will ignore the kana Type.

-- Ignore Character Width: Specify whether you want to differentiate between single bite and double byte representation of same character.
-If we check this option then Sort Transformation ignores the difference.
+- Ignore Character Width: Specify whether you want to differentiate between a single byte and a double-byte representation of the same character.
+If we check this option, SSIS Sort Transformation ignores the difference.

-- Ignore Symbols: Specify whether you want to consider the normal letters and letters with symbols (such as white spaces, currency symbols, operators etc) as same or not.
-If we check this option then both %xyz is same as xyz.
+- Ignore Symbols: Specify whether you want to consider the normal letters and letters with symbols (such as white spaces, currency symbols, operators, etc.) as same or not.
+If we check this option, both %xyz is the same as xyz.

-- Sort punctuation as symbols: If we check mark this option then all the punctuation symbols except the hyphen and apostrophe will be sorted before the actual letters.
-For instance, Sort Transformation will sort ? xyz before x.
+- Sort punctuation as symbols: If we check mark this option, all the punctuation symbols except the hyphen and apostrophe sorted before the actual letters.
+For instance, SSIS Sort Transformation will sort ? xyz before x.

 STEP 6: Drag the blue arrow from Sort Transformation to OLE DB Destination.

-Now we have to provide Server, database and table details of the destination.
+Now we have to provide the Server, database, and table details of the destination.
 So double-click on the OLE DB Destination and provide the required information

-From the above screenshot you can see that, We selected the [Sort Transformation in SSIS] table in [SSIS Tutorials] Database
+From the above screenshot, we selected the [Sort Transformation in SSIS] table in [SSIS Tutorials] Database

-STEP 7: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
+STEP 7: Click on the Mappings tab to check whether the source columns exactly mapped to the destination columns.

-Click ok to finish designing the Sort Transformation package.
+Click ok to finish designing the SSIS Sort Transformation package.
 Let us run the package